Jesse Vest: Early life and beginnings

-Jesse Vest was born and raised in Charlestown, Indiana and his career in music at an early age.
-The son of a guitar player and avid bluegrass fan, his first instrument was a banjo.
+Jesse Vest was born and raised in Charlestown, Indiana, and began his career in music at an early age.
+The son of a casual guitar player and avid bluegrass fan, his first instrument was a banjo.

 At age 10, however, he discovered rock and roll, trading his banjo for an electric guitar, then bass guitar.
-Over the next several years he played and collaborated with various local musicians around his hometown, and found a creative bond with two of his classmates from school, Matt Taul and Travis Meeks.
-The trio began playing together in 1994 and were, originally a Pantera sound-alike band with the name "Dead Reckoning."
-Within just two years Vest, Meeks and Taul had gained enough musical experience and written enough material for a full album, and the group added guitarist Todd Whitener to the band's lineup and then changed their name to Days of the New, adapting their style into one favoring acoustic instruments instead of the standard electric guitars that dominated the 90s rock sound.
+He found a creative bond with two of his classmates from school, Matt Taul and Travis Meeks, as adolescents.
+The trio began playing together more formally in 1994 and were originally a Pantera sound-alike band with the name "Dead Reckoning."

+Within just two years, Vest, Meeks and Taul had gained enough musical experience and written enough material for a full album, and the group added Louisville, KY guitarist Todd Whitener to the band's lineup and then changed their name to Days of the New, adapting their style into one favoring acoustic instruments instead of the standard electric guitars that dominated the 90s rock sound.

-Vest and his Days of the New bandmates entered a local musician contest in 1996 where they caught the attention of producer Scott Litt, known for working with R.E.M and Nirvana, which lead to the band signing a record deal with his label Outpost Recordings.
+Vest and his Days of the New bandmates entered a local band contest in 1996 where they caught the attention of producer Scott Litt, known for working with R.E.M and Nirvana, which lead to the band signing a record deal with his label Outpost Recordings.

 The group recorded its debut album in late October and early November 1996 at Woodland Studios in Nashville, Tennessee.
-Just one day after graduating high school Vest along with the members of Days of the New embarked on a nationwide tour in support of their debut album released earlier that month.
+Just one day after graduating high school, Vest, along with the members of Days of the New, embarked on a nationwide tour in support of their debut album released earlier that month.